What is Counselling or Psychotherapy?

 Everyone’s experience of Counselling is different but it is important to be realistic about your expectations.
 Many people experience an immediate relief in talking about something they have been carrying around for some time.

 However, due to the nature of what you may be talking about it is also possible that you will be bringing up difficult feelings or experiences.
-A positive shift may become more noticeable after a period of sessions.
-Most importantly you are in control of your therapy and you should feel comfortable talking about your progress or frustrations, this is part of the process.
+A positive shift will become more noticeable after a period of sessions.
+Most importantly you are in control of your therapy and you should feel comfortable talking about your progress or frustrations.

 If you are exploring painful feelings or events its possible you may feel worse in the short term before you feel better.
 This is often a natural part of dealing with difficult changes, processing feelings and challenging a way you have learnt to be.
 If this happens you should always tell your Counsellor.

-Counselling is not a universal solution, I cannot guarantee this and should any Counsellor or Therapist offer you such a promise, I would warn that this is not ethical practice.
-What I can say is that I am absolutely committed to helping and supporting you to move forwards, in a confidential, safe environment where we can work together to overcome whatever you may bring.
+Counselling is not a universal solution, there are no cast iron guarantees and should any Counsellor or Therapist offer you such a promise, I would warn that this is not ethical practice.
+What I can say is that I am absolutely committed to helping and supporting you to move forwards.
+We will work together to overcome whatever you may bring.